-To understand a problem, there are various tools and processes a UX designer can use, which is part of the research phase in the user-centered design process.
+To understand a problem, there are various tools and processes a UX designer can use, which is part of the research phase in the user-centred design process.

 Yes.
-The user-centered design process helps in identifying solutions and give a deeper understanding of the problem trying to be solved.
+The user-centred design process helps in identifying solutions and give a deeper understanding of the problem trying to be solved.
 This process has four parts to it.

 During this phase, no design has been done.
 You’re mostly engrossed doing surveys, questionnaires, and getting customer personas spun up.
 All this work leads to the second phase, which is the concept phase.

 In the concept phase, the UX designer will use the collected data to propose solutions.
 This concept phase may be presented as a sketch, storyboard, or simple screen designs.